UMWRG/HydraPlatform/doc/HydraDB/index.rst

  * node_x: The node's X-coordinate on a standard plane
  * node_y: The node's Y-coordinate on a standard plane
  * node_layout: A string describing layout parameters.
+ * node_type: The name of the template to which this node belongs.
+For example, the 'reservoir' node_type refers to the 'reservoir' templates which may reside in multiple groups.
  * cr_date: Creation date

 tLink